sueswe/wicked-robot/README.md

 so it is possible to define actions, and run them
 on demand when you need them.
 The wickedclient.pl is just an example how messages
-can be communivated to the server.
+can be communicated to the server.